chicio/chicio.github.io/_posts/2018-09-18-refactoring-if-chain-of-responsibility.md

 ([Step 1](https://github.com/bonfa/IfRemovingARealUseCase/blob/5419c7d777f7562f89c65d55a83181b787a7c9eb/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java),
 [Step 2](https://github.com/bonfa/IfRemovingARealUseCase/blob/3b6651b149932befca35c40a02c4bbd79cfab8d9/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java)
 and [Step 3](https://github.com/bonfa/IfRemovingARealUseCase/blob/ed33c4490bccfc828391516c12561b83d0428000/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java))
 If you are using IDEA, an easy way is to do it is to use its `Extract method object` feature.
-I won't explain how to do it here, because it is out of the scope of this topic, but I have just realized I have found the next topic of my blog (this is great! isn't it? 😉).
+I won't explain how to do it here, because it is out of the scope of this topic, but I have just realized I have found the next topic of my blog (this is great! isn't it? :smirk:).

 ```diff
 public class HandBaggageInformationFactory {